August 12th, 2021

 Dear CWE Community,

 I hope that you and your family are doing well.
-Here we are again, more than one year from the time that this nightmare started, but what a difference a year makes.
-We are all still cautious knowing that we're not yet out of full danger but can see light at the end of the long tunnel.
+Here we are again, 18 months from the time that this pandemic nightmare started, but what a ride this has been.
+We are all still cautious knowing that we're not yet fully out of danger but can begin to see light at the end of the long tunnel.

-I would like to take this opportunity to thank Prof. Kathy McDonald for her extraordinary service as a Chair during four terms, and to welcome the new Chair, Prof. Carlos Aguasaco as he keeps the Department moving with positive momentum.
+I would like to take this opportunity to thank Prof. Kathy McDonald for her extraordinary service as Chair for three terms, and to welcome the new Chair, Prof. Carlos Aguasaco as he keeps the Department moving with positive momentum.

 Thank you again for all that you continue to do.